-On 22 June 2011, at a press conference in Brussels, Michel Barnier, Member of the EC in charge of Internal Market and Services, presented a European Commission proposal to modernise the so-called Professional Qualifications Directive.
+At a press conference today in Brussels, Michel Barnier, Member of the EC in charge of Internal Market and Services, presented a European Commission proposal to modernise the so-called Professional Qualifications Directive.

 The primary aim of this is to facilitate mobility of EU citizens for professional purposes.
 It is one of the twelve levers for growth proposed in the Commission’s Single Market Act.